Blog Main Page

 What is Financial Literacy?

 The goal of our Student Banking Program is to help students become competent and confident in managing money.
-What does that mean?
-Another way to say it: to help students gain financial literacy.
+Meaning we want to help students gain financial literacy.
 But what is financial literacy?
-We searched for a definition, and surprisingly, it wasn't easy to find a clear, agreed-upon definition.
-We found lengthy descriptions or definitions that other people had created for their own purposes.
-So, we decided to try making our own definition.
+We searched for a definition, and surprisingly, it wasn't easy to find one that was clear and agreed-upon across the board.
+We found lengthy descriptions or definitions that other people had created for their own purposes, and they were all a little different from one another.
+But we couldn't find one that was concrete, like what you would expect to find in a dictionary.
+So we decided to try to make our own.
 Here's what we came up with.

 There are three components to financial literacy: Competence, Finance (obviously), and Skill.

 What is finance?
 This is the obvious one, but it's still worth defining.
-Finance can be defined as "Money or other liquid resources of a government, business, group, or individual."
-That's helpful, but we can take that definition a step further.
-It can be further defined as "The system that includes the circulation of money, the granting of credit, the making of investments, and the provision of banking facilities."
-That's a little more well-rounded, so we'll go with that.
+One definition of finance we found was this: "Money or other liquid resources of a government, business, group, or individual."
+That's true, but it's a little too vague for our purpose.
+A more practical way to define finance is "the system that includes the circulation of money, the granting of credit, the making of investments, and the provision of banking facilities."

 Let's review our definitions so far and refine them.